AshwinPrksh00/Object-Recognition-with-CNN/README.md

 ## Dataset
 CIFAR-10 Dataset which contains 60000 Images and 10 classes.<br>
-Link for the dataset is given in notebook.
+<a href="https://www.kaggle.com/c/cifar-10/data">Click Here</a> to goto Kaggle CIFAR-10 dataset.
+(Not necessary as dataset is already retrived from keras api)